PawseySC/hpc-container-training/_episodes/51-othertools.md

 ### Spack

+> ## Pawsey systems
+> Pawsey uses `spack` to install software, since this handles dependencies and naturally
+> ensures build time reproducibility.
+We recommend users familarize themselves
+> with the overall process of using spack to produce a docker container.
+{: .prereq}

 [Spack](https://spack.io) is a package manager for HPC, with the main purpose of automating the build from source of scientific applications and their dependencies.
 It has many features and functionalities, with a relatively concise command interface to select compilers, package versions, dependencies, build options, compiler optimisations, and more.

 Interestingly, Spack can also be used to automate the generation of Dockerfiles and Singularity def files.
 In this regard, compared to other tools it easily allows to optimise the container build for a given CPU micro-architecture.
 Thus, it can enable to reproducibly generate collections of container images for a given application, enforcing both portability and performance.